Iron and cortisol: critically important sidekicks for hypothyroid patients

-Can I just do blood testing for cortisol?
+As far as our adrenals, can I just do blood testing for cortisol?

-Are there other causes for the high RT3?
+Since low iron will start raising RT3, are there other causes for the high RT3?

-Yes, but always see if it’s iron or high cortisol first–they are the most common.
+Yes, but always see if it’s low iron or high cortisol first–they are the most common.
 Another cause is chronic inflammation.

 Can you give me more information if my labs show high iron results?